damianhakert/damianhakert.github.io/source/_posts/2016-03-02-gitlab-todos-feature-highlight.md

 which came out in GitLab 8.4.

 I needed to learn quite a lot of the GitLab codebase in order to create this feature.
-And then, while I was reading the code, I discovered it was going to be much easier than I thought.
-My epiphany was that we already had the Activity feed system in place which I could use.
+And then, while I was reading the code, I was surprised to discover it was going to be much easier than I thought.
+My epiphany was that we already had the Activity feed system in place which I could reuse.
 As it turned out, it was going to be very easy to implement this feature.

 At the beginning, I spent the first week reading the code, understanding how the system worked, discovering the points that we needed to trigger a todo.
 I